US STOCKS-Wall Street slips; indexes still near record highs

 Gap and Abercrombie & Fitch fell more than 10 percent after both retailers warned of a challenging holiday quarter.

-The S&P 500 index showed 31 new 52-week highs and four new lows, while the Nasdaq recorded 184 new highs and 22 new lows.
-(Reporting by Tanya Agrawal and Anya George Tharakan; Editing by Saumyadeb Chakrabarty and Anil D'Silva)
+The S&P 500 index showed 26 new 52-week highs and three new lows, while the Nasdaq recorded 137 new highs and 17 new lows.
+(Reporting by Tanya Agrawal and Anya George Tharakan; Editing by Saumyadeb Chakrabarty)

 * Dow up 0.14 pct, S&P 500 down 0.07 pct, Nasdaq up 0.02 pct (Updates to mid-afternoon, changes byline)